-EYFS: 101 KS1: 92 KS2: 190
+EYFS: 97 KS1: 87 KS2: 183

-Over the last several years, the Nursery Entry Assessment identifies a downward trend with children entering our Nursery with a 'typical level of development' between 20% and 30%.
+Nursery Entry Assessment identifies a downward trend with children entering our Nursery with a 'typical level of development' between 20% and 30%.
 By the time they leave school, all pupils are achieving significantly above the national picture.